Color Correction using Curves and Levels

 Is your image too dark?
 Too light?
 Slightly blurry?
 Learn how to fix it using levels, curves, and other filters.
 Every image is different and there is no one size fits all with color correction.
 Once you have an understanding of the basics, play around with your images to hone your technique.
 This tutorial assumes you have read the 'Levels', 'Curves', and 'Filters' tutorials.

 Start by adjusting the levels, Filter ▸ Color Adjustment ▸ Levels and clicking the auto levels button (keyboard shortcut ⇧⌘L).
 Then go to Filter ▸ Color Adjustment ▸ Curves (⇧⌘M).
-The midtones in this image have been lightened and the highlights darkened.
+The midtones in this image have been lightened and the highlights also lightened.

 Too Dark and Blue